miklevin/MikeLev.in/fasthtml.md

 ### Building from Flask's Foundation

 So below, I build the explanation up from Flask because FastHTML looks a lot like Flask, but isn't.
+Fast***HTML*** starts where Flask left off, but goes in a different direction than Fast***API*** -- elevating Python to a 1st-class web development platform for the first time.
+Python might even be a better choice for web development now than JavaScript.

-It's FastHTML creating one of the easiest and best abstractions for databases in web development.
-If you're not interested in the background, just scroll down!
+If you're not interested in the history lesson and are just here for the FastHTML examples, then scroll down!

 ## The Flask Foundation